auth0/single-page-app-seed/Readme.md

-# Browserify Frontend SPA app seed
+# Single Page App Seed

-A seed project for creating a SPA using Browserify and no framework at all
+A very opinionated seed for creating Single Page Apps that uses NO framework at all.
+Just a bunch of [component libs](#used-libraries).

 ## Why?